Yard & Garden Pests

 How is it applied?
 Is it dangerous?

 The bio-larvicide is a type of bacteria that is applied to the surface of the water using a backpack sprayer.
 The species of bacteria only affects filter feeding insects and has the greatest impact on mosquitoes and black flies.
-The bacteria does not persist in the environment and does not harm non-filter feeding insects or any vertebrates.
+The bacteria does not persist in the environment and does not harm vertebrates.

-Does the City tell residents when larvacides are used?
+Does the City tell residents when larvicides are used?

-After treatment a sign is often posted to indicate that a pesticide product was used at that location.
+Due to the large number of locations and the frequency of treatment residents are not notified after each application.
+In highly visible areas, a treatment sign is posted to indicate that a pesticide product was used at that location.
 The sign includes the product that was used and the product registration number.
-The signs indicate to both the pest management staff and the public that an area has been treated.
-We also issue letters requesting access to privately owned land in the RM of Corman Park.
+The signs indicate to both the staff and the public that an area has been treated.
+We also issue letters requesting access to privately-owned land in the Rural Municipality of Corman Park.

 - Remove any standing or stagnant water from your property.